zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/7-summary-and-next-step.md

 Salient points about Oracle SOA.
 It is a platform to address application **integration**, for both cloud SaaS and on-premise.
 Oracle SOA can be deployed on customer's datacenter, OCI or any Cloud:

-1. Companies can develop applications without replacing existing applications.
+1. Companies can develop applications without replacing existing enterprise applications or system of record.
-2. SOA allows reusing the service of an existing system, alternately building the new system.
-It also allow to REST API-enabled existing system or SOA business service.
+2. SOA allows reusing the service of an existing system, alternately building new services from existing applications or system of record.
+It can provide REST API-enabled from existing system or enterprise business service.
 3. It offers reliable applications in which you can test and debug the independent services as compared to a large set of huge lines of code.

 SOA complement Microservices architecture by